Taslima Nasrin: Moeen Ali

 In a 2021 tweet about British cricketer Moeen Ali she said, If Moeen Ali were not stuck with cricket, he would have gone to Syria to join ISIS.She faced significant criticism because of this tweet including Moeen's teammates Jofra Archer, Sam Billings and Saqib Mahmood.
 Replying to Nasreen's original tweet, Archer wrote, "Are you okay?
 I don't think you're okay".
 Saqib Mahmood wrote, "Can't believe this.
 Disgusting tweet.
 Disgusting individual".
 She later justified her tweet with another tweet,Haters know very well that my Moeen Ali tweet was sarcastic.
 But they made that an issue to humiliate me because I try to secularize Muslim society & I oppose Islamic fanaticism.
 One of the greatest tragedies of humankind is pro-women leftists support anti-women Islamists.Archer also blasted Nasreen's attempt at damage control with her second tweet.
 "Sarcastic?
 No one is laughing, not even yourself, the least you can do is delete the tweet," Archer wrote.

 Moeen Ali's father Munir said,If she looks into a mirror, she will know what she tweeted is what is fundamentalist – a vicious stereotype against a Muslim person, a clearly Islamophobic statement.
 Someone who doesn't have self-respect and respect for others can only stoop to this level.She later deleted her original tweet.

 Malala Yousafzai

 In a 2021 tweet about Malala Yousafzai's marriage to Asser Malik, Taslima said,Quite shocked to learn Malala married a Pakistani guy.
 She is only 24.
 I thought she went to Oxford University for study, she would fall in love with a handsome progressive English man at Oxford and then think of marrying not before the age of 30.
-But..This tweet faced sharp crticisms with critics calling the tweet Islamophobic, colonialist and racist.
+But..This tweet faced sharp criticisms with critics calling the tweet Islamophobic, colonialist and racist.